-It’s important to schedule an annual appointment with your local Fort Worth, TX dermatologist to look for any signs of skin cancer or other conditions that can affect your health.
+It’s important to schedule an annual appointment with your local Southlake, TX dermatologist to look for any signs of skin cancer or other conditions that can affect your health.
 If you don’t currently schedule an annual exam, it’s never too late to start.
 At Compassion Dermatology, our dermatologists are always accepting new patients and looking out for the health of your skin!

 According to the CDC, about 4.3 million Americans receive treatment for basal and squamous cells, which indicate melanoma, or skin cancer.
 However, if you don’t schedule and show up for dermatology appointments, you might not find out until cancer has become more advanced and harder to treat.

 At Compassion Dermatology, we highly encourage our patients to come in at least once a year for an all-over skin check.
 You can also perform monthly skin checks that may lead to an early diagnosis if you do notice something wrong.
 If you have a history of sunburns, tanning or skin cancer, you may want to visit the dermatologist more often and perform skin self-checks frequently.

 Learning More About Annual Skin Checks

 Your family doctor may perform a skin check during your annual checkup.
 However, they don’t have the expertise and experience of a board-certified dermatologist.
 That’s why it’s essential to visit a specialist if you or your doctor notices any abnormalities.
 Using a special light, one of our specialists will view your skin, paying special attention to your back and other areas difficult for you to see.
 They will assess any abnormal moles and other markings to determine whether it’s likely to signify skin cancer.